rackerlabs/rackspace-howto-dev/content/rackconnect/rackconnect-v30-requirements.md

 **Applies to**: RackConnect v3.0

-These requirements must be met to implement RackConnect v3.0:
+These requirements must be met to implement RackConnect v3.0.

-**Cloud account**
+### Cloud account

 -   The cloud account that you want to use with RackConnect must be *linked* to your dedicated account.
 You can accomplish this in